joaocarvalhoopen/How_to_be_a_scientist_for_one_day/README.md

 <br>
 How about, if I tried to be a scientist for one day?
 Trying to be in the skin of a researcher for one day!
 I'm not a researcher and even less a scientist, and because of this I would simply be playing and pretending to be a scientist.
 But because it would be only for one day, it could be something fun to do! <br>
 <br>
-I would see this as a kind of fun adventure!
+I would see this as a fun adventure!
 Kind of, a walk in the world of Alice in the Wonderland :-D <br>
 <br>

 ## What would be the research about?